DBeaulne/InStock-MCSD/README.md

 - complete layout and styling for desktop breakpoint
 - added h3 tag to link elements
 - included font-sizing to scss for h3 tags

+## feature/delete-warehouse-modal-daniel

+- added react-modal package
+- created modal component .jsx and .scss files
+- coded and styled modal component for mobile breakpoint
+- styled for tablet breakpoint
+- styled for desktop breakpoint
+- added functionality to cancel & close modal window
+- added close icon, added functionality to close modal window
+- added functionality to delete warehouse
+- refactored modal component to take in props so that it can be used for the delete inventory ticket